dtregan/library_EDA/README.md

 # silent-library
 Exploratory Data Analysis

-Contains .ipynb file and x2 .csv files (books.csv and bookloans.csv).
-Tasks outlined in the .ipynb file are outlined below:
+Contains .ipynb file, x2 .csv files (books.csv and bookloans.csv) and an example of the generated .txt file (books_tasks_report.txt).
+Tasks outlined in the .ipynb file are outlined again below:

 Tasks